[[caption-width-right:270:Death, glory, and a big drink]]

 * ArtisticLicenseMilitary: All German pilots are wearing uniforms inspired by the Manfred von Richthofen's uniform of the 1st Prussian Uhlan Regiment.
 Also, the German aircraft are sporting the ''cross pattée'' (curve-sided cross) insignias, [[http://www.jackhunter.com/BlueMaxOTFInfo.htm even in the period for which these were no longer correct]].

 * BastardBastard: Stachel.
-He deliberately kills the fellow officer who could betray his fatal flaw and ungentlemanly conduct - even though this officer idolises him.
-He makes the death look like a flying accident.
+When a fellow officer dies after crashing in a chicken contest with Stachel (they took turns flying under a low bridge), Stachel takes credit for downing two enemy aircraft the fellow officer shot down.
 He is, however, out-bastarded by the Count von Klugemann, Countess Kaeti's cuckolded husband, who claims the Adler is safe to fly, knowing it to be a death-trap.
 Stachel duly flies the defective machine and crashes to his death.

 * BlingOfWar: the coveted Blue Max medal ribbon.